ubc-systopia/velosiraptor-asplos25-artifact/README.md

 ## Supported Platforms

-For running the artifact a x86-64 server with Ubuntu 24.04 LTS is required.
+For running the artifact a single-socket x86-64 server with Ubuntu 24.04 LTS is required.
-Other platforms might work, but are not tested.
+Other platforms might work too, but are not tested.

 ## Preparation